 b. if the Committee is not unanimous, the decision of the majority of the Committee is the decision of the Committee (but dissenting members may record dissenting views); and

 c. the Committee must give reasons in writing for its decision, or the decision of the majority, as the case may be.

-7.8 The decision and the reasons for it shall be notified to the Academy Executive Committee, Council, respondent and complainant by the Chief Executive.
+7.8 The decision and the reasons for it shall be notified to the Chief Executive who shall advise the Academy Executive Committee, Council, respondent and complainant.

-7.9 The decision of the Committee is final and not subject to appeal.Return to top
+7.9 The decision of the Committee shall be final and not subject to appeal.Return to top

 8. Determination of penalties

 8.1 Should the decision of the Committee be to uphold the complaint, the Committee shall prepare its intended decision on penalties, which may include: